 ✓ Send This Guide on How to Stop Nagging to Them

 Do it nicely.

 Say something like this:

 “I know you nag because want the best for both of us.
 I want the same.
 Here’s a really cool guide from the best blog ever, The Unconventional Route, on how to stop nagging but still get your way.
 I think this W.A.R.T.
 Technique would help us.
 Can you check it out and let me know what you think?”

 Fewer Warts, More W.A.R.T.

-Let’s quickly recap the W.A.R.T.
-Technique to stop nagging and still get your way:
+Let’s quickly recap the 4-step W.A.R.T.
+Technique to stop nagging and still get what you want:

 - Wait.
 Come up with a win-win goal and present it at the right moment.